jbrzensk/SC20_GCCOM_SubFlow_AE-AD/README.md

 Current BeeGFS configuration, and commands used to generate the benchmark and track I/O for the paper.

 ### Others
+*submission* text sent in mini report as teh AD file.
 *ethernet* shows current ethernet limitation due to MTU.
 *system* shows current system settings, PnetCDF, and compiler versions.
 *nodes_structure* pbsnodes output, showing size of mixcoatl cluster.